 Early Life and Education

-Paul Tudor Jones II was born on September 28, 1954, in Memphis, Tennessee.
-His father, John Paul "Jack" Jones, was a lawyer and publisher of the Memphis Daily News.
-Jones attended Presbyterian Day School and Memphis University School before studying economics at the University of Virginia, where he was a welterweight boxing champion.
+Paul Tudor Jones II was born in Memphis, Tennessee.
+His father was a transportation lawyer and the publisher of The Daily News, a newspaper his family owned.
+Jones attended Presbyterian Day School and Memphis University School before going to the University of Virginia, where he was a welterweight boxing champion and earned a bachelor's degree in economics in 1976.

 Rise to Success